valkey-io/valkey-doc/docs/install/install-redis/install-redis-on-mac-os.md

 ## Starting and stopping Valkey in the foreground

-To test your Valkey installation, you can run the `redis-server` executable from the command line:
+To test your Valkey installation, you can run the `valkey-server` executable from the command line:

 {{< highlight bash  >}}
-redis-server
+valkey-server
 {{< / highlight >}}

 If successful, you'll see the startup logs for Valkey, and Valkey will be running in the foreground.